adrianocastro189/stormwind-library/documentation/docs/resources/facades/events.md

 # Events

-The Events Facade is an important class in the Stormwind Library, as it is responsible for capturing all World of Warcraft events and forwarding them to the library handlers.
+The Events facade is an important class in the Stormwind Library, as it is responsible for capturing all World of Warcraft events and forwarding them to the library handlers.